 - D.M.A.
 2008, University of Wisconsin-Madison

 Joined ISU Faculty in 2008.

-Shandra has taught applied clarinet and saxophone and served as the Woodwind Area Coordinator at Idaho State University since August 2008.
-She is a founding member of the ISU faculty woodwind quintet, City Creek Winds, who recently enjoyed their first performance tour of southern Idaho.
-Shandra’s academic course rotation includes core surveys of music history; woodwind methods; instrumental pedagogy; clarinet/saxophone pedagogy and literature; and advanced music history seminars.
+Shandra has taught applied clarinet and saxophone and served as the Woodwind Area Coordinator at ISU since August 2008.
+She is a founding member of the ISU faculty woodwind quintet, City Creek Winds (established August 2010), which has enjoyed several feature recitals, including a debut with McCall's Second Sunday Sounds concert series, and a five-day tour of the greater Boise metro area.
+Shandra's academic course rotation includes core surveys of music history; woodwind methods; instrumental pedagogy; clarinet/saxophone pedagogy and literature; and advanced music history seminars.
 Her ongoing research and performance endeavors include a bass clarinet specialty; analysis of the ever-expanding amount of published bass clarinet repertoire; saxophone chamber music; and saxophone pedagogical methods.

-Shandra has been a Rico Artist for bass clarinet reeds since May 2011.
-She currently resides in Pocatello, Idaho with husband and horn player, Michael, and their three cats, Gracie, Hattie, and Maddie.
+Shandra has been a Rico Artist since May 2011.
+She currently resides in Pocatello, Idaho with husband and horn player, Michael, their son, Alec, and their three cats, Gracie, Hattie, and Maddie.